mmattyV/jkwon-chinese-ethics-project/README.md

 1. Log in and click "Create Post"
 2. Enter a title and content
-3. Optionally upload an image (PNG, JPG, GIF, WebP up to 5MB)
+3. Optionally upload media:
+   - **Image**: PNG, JPG, GIF, WebP up to 5MB
+   - **Video**: MP4, WebM, OGG, MOV up to 50MB
+   - (Choose one: either image or video, not both)
 4. Click "Create Post"

+### Voting on Posts

+1. Find a post on the home feed or detail page
+2. Click the up arrow to upvote (like)
+3. Click the down arrow to downvote (dislike)
+4. Click again to remove your vote
+5. See the vote score between the arrows

 ### Commenting